Yandy Díaz Player Props: Rays vs. Padres

 Yandy Díaz At The Plate

-- Diaz leads Tampa Bay with 68 hits and an OBP of .404 this season.
+- Diaz leads Tampa Bay in total hits (68) this season while batting .304 with 26 extra-base hits.

-- Among the qualifying hitters in MLB action, he ranks sixth in batting average, sixth in on-base percentage, and 11th in slugging.
+- Among qualifying batters, he ranks 10th in batting average, while his on-base percentage ranks ninth and he is 13th in slugging.

-- Diaz has driven home a run in 22 games this season (37.9%), including more than one RBI in 13.8% of his games and producing three or more of his team's runs on five occasions..
+- Diaz has picked up an RBI in 37.3% of his games this season, with more than one RBI in 13.6% of his games.
+He has also produced three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.